-Alumni Association (860-647-6137)
+Alumni Association (860-512-2905)

 The Alumni Association exists to promote and maintain an active interest in the College, to support its educational purposes, and to promote and maintain communications among alumni.
 A Board of Directors made up of alumni oversee fundraising and spending for the Association which is a (501)c(3) non-profit organization.
 Members do not have to be graduates to join.
-The College and the Alumni Association publish Alumni News.
 The Alumni Association annually funds scholarships and programs at MCC.